 Blend the smoothie for 60 seconds until smooth and creamy.
 Serve immediately.

-kale green smoothie made in a vitamix blender.
+blended kale green weight loss smoothie made in a vitamix blender.

 Recipe Tips & Substitutions

 • Add protein powder to increase the protein content of this smoothie.
-See my list of the best paleo protein powders.
+See my list of the best paleo protein powders or the best protein powders while pregnant.

 photo showing pouring a green smoothie into a jar.